T-TonyLiang/T-TonyLiang.github.io/README.md

 To create, design and maintain a mobile-friendly website that features my work and what I have to offer as a software engineer.

 ###Description:
 This website leverages the Bootstrap framework, and particularily uses the [Grayscale Theme](http://startbootstrap.com/template-overviews/grayscale/) as a basic template.
-Designed specific custom elements such as well as page layout.
+Designed website layout, added and customized visual elements on top of template.

 ###Current Work:
 Continuing to update information and apply newly learned knowledge to better design the website.